 Quietly, Carefully, Consistently

-People and issues are rarely as simple as they are made to seem with the amount of time and consideration that others are willing or able to give them.
+People and issues are rarely as simple as they are made to seem with the amount of time and consideration that most are willing or able to give them.
 “It’s complicated.” describes nearly everything under the sun, tangible or not.
 Rare, non-existent really, is the person who has time or interest to understand and consider everything worth knowing.
-Some lack the motivation to understand the things they could.
+Some lack the motivation to understand even those things that they could.

 How do You Deal With It?